-Hard chrome plating has long been used in a range of general industrial applications.
-It proved useful because it offered moderate hardness and corrosion resistance, relatively easy application and reasonably low cost.
+The industry has long been searching for a good, cost-effective hard chrome replacement, because hard chrome plating is used in a range of industrial applications.
+In the past it proved useful because it offered moderate hardness and corrosion resistance, relatively easy application and reasonably low cost.
 It also was able to restore dimensional tolerances for certain applications that suffered wear.
-Unfortunately, hard chrome also has a number of very fundamental limitations…
+But unfortunately, hard chrome also has a number of very fundamental limitations…

 Chrome’s limited hardness and corrosion resistance can cause problems in many applications.
 If not properly applied, chrome can suffer from pitting, spalling and other failures under high-stress conditions.
 Also, chrome’s relatively slow rate of deposition can be a serious drawback, especially since it requires lengthy post-deposition processing.
 And parts used in demanding applications, such as hydraulic rods, may need to be plated three or four times to obtain a sufficiently thick hard coating.
 Uneven coating is a further problem for chrome plating — because electroplating is a directional process, chrome coatings tend to be thicker on the edges and corners and thinner on recessed areas.
 For this reason, a follow-up machining step is required to obtain critical dimensions, adding to the processing time and expense.